-Last fall, clinical teams across Alta Bates Summit Medical Center and Sutter East Bay Medical Foundation submitted funding proposals to the East Bay philanthropy teams’ inaugural Grants and Disbursements Program.
+Each fall, clinical teams across Alta Bates Summit Medical Center and Sutter East Bay Medical Foundation submit funding proposals to the East Bay philanthropy teams’ Grants and Disbursements Program.
 Physicians, nurses, program managers, researchers and executives pitched their ideas for improving patient care, including new technologies, programs and upgrades, to philanthropy board members.
 The panel then selected the most critical initiatives to support with community gifts and employee donations.

 Nonconvulsive seizures — electrical discharges in the brain that have few if any outward physical manifestations — are not uncommon in critically ill patients.
 “There is no jerking, stiffness, tongue biting or other outward signs we usually associate with clinical seizure,” says Randall Starkey, M.D., SEBMF neurologist and EEG medical director at ABSMC.
 Nonconvulsive seizures occur in a range of patients, he adds, including those who have had a heart attack or have head trauma, an infection such as encephalitis or meningitis, or a history of epilepsy.

 “The real issue has been that we’re not aware nonconvulsive seizures are happening, which typically leads to a poor prognosis,” Dr. Starkey says.
 “If electrical seizure activity persists for an hour or more, it can result in some permanent brain damage.”

 The only possible way to detect a nonconvulsive seizure is to catch it while recording the electrical activity of the brain.
 That’s precisely what routine electroencephalogram (EEG) does; however, this type of EEG, which has been available for years, is rarely used for continuous monitoring.
 Consequently, it has little value in detecting otherwise unrecognized seizures.